 Public Use of Meeting Spaces

 The Windham Public Library has rooms available for public use for non-commercial purposes free of charge.
 See our policies below for the use of these rooms or to reserve the meeting room.
-Please note: Use of the rooms is subject to change as we continue to respond to Covid to keep our library visitors safe.

 Meeting Room Policy